jillianrcc/macaroni-and-cheese/README.md

 macaroni-and-cheese
 ===================

-My first* repository on GitHub.
+This was my first* repository on GitHub!
+I was on winter break and wanted to do something fun.
+I love :cherries:.